Sending Data with SMS & USSD

 Send SMS to Device

-Soracom provides several ways to send SMS to your Air SIM device.
-The simplest method is with the User Console, however the Soracom API allows programmatic usage for integration with applications, and the Soracom CLI allows quick sending from any terminal.
+Soracom provides several ways to send SMS to your IoT SIM device.
+The simplest method is with the User Console; however, the Soracom API allows programmatic usage for integration with applications, and the Soracom CLI allows quick sending from any terminal.

 Updated When sending an SMS to your device, the originating number of the SMS will appear as 901001, which corresponds to the Unified Endpoint service code.
 If your device is configured to automatically send an SMS reply to the same number, the response SMS can be captured using Unified Endpoint, and then further handled using Soracom Beam, Funnel, Funk, and Harvest Data.